 One of the best ways to save money is to shop in season and shop sales.

-In terms of the sales, always be on the look out for sales in the store flyers.
+In terms of sales, always be on the lookout for sales in the store flyers.
 Many times there are bananas that are close to spoiling – get those and freeze them for the next time you want to make banana bread.

 If you start paying attention to the individual prices of items you’ll know right away if something is too expensive or is a good deal.

 If you don’t think you’re going to eat it, freeze it.

 You may not realize that you can freeze a lot of food!

 If you have some spinach that is going to go soon, put it into a smoothie or make a pesto with it then freeze it in small batches for the next time your make fish, pizza or pasta.
 This is a great post about what can be frozen.

 Freeze your leftovers too!
 If you don’t think you’re going to eat your leftovers for lunch, freeze them so you have food for another meal down the road.